The NFL's fastest players: Everyone's chasing Tyreek

 Track times: 11.30 (100) | 40 time: 4.39

-At 6-foot-3 and 220 pounds, Jones has a freakish skill set.
+At 6-3 and 220 pounds, Jones has a freakish skill set.
 With the matchup ability to post up defensive backs and the speed to obliterate pursuit angles after the catch, the Falcons wide receiver might be the most feared offensive player in the league today.
 And after working through some foot injuries during his career, Jones showed us this past season just how fast he can play when healthy.
-Whether it is a deep shot to split the safeties in Cover 2 or this shallow crossing route that Jones turned into an explosive play versus the Panthers (watch), the Falcons wide receiver has such a rare combination of speed and power at the position.
+Whether it is a deep shot to split the safeties in Cover 2 or this shallow crossing route that Jones turned into an explosive play versus the Panthers (watch), he has such a rare combination of speed and power at the position.

 ESPN.com NFL analyst Matt Bowen played seven seasons as a defensive back in the NFL.